TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/README.md

 - **Case Study 1:** Rebar configuration on the lab specimen.

-- **Case Study 2:** Rebar configuration on the mississippi I-10 bridge.
+- **Case Study 2:** Rebar configuration on the Mississippi I-10 bridge.

 ## License